So, what exactly is a DAO?

-Voting within the Investor Token Pool is weighted by ownership amount, so the more Tokens you have purchased, the more voting power you have.
+Voting within the Investor Token Pool is weighted by ownership amount, so the more Tokens you have accrued, the more voting power you have.

 Investor tokens are liquid and can be purchased or sold at any time by any person who meets the purchasing criteria.

 Due to SEC Regulation D, all purchasers of Investor Tokens must be Accredited Investors (that's not our preference, but we don't write the regulation, sadly).

 Investor Tokens represent 50% of the total DAO pool; so if you own 10% of Investor Tokens, you respectively hold 5% of DAO Voting power.